cloudnativebasel/.github/profile/README.md

 ## Who we are 🙋🏼‍♂️

-We are a group of tech enthusiasts from Basel who are passionate about the latest developments in the field of Cloud Native and related technologies.
+[EN] We are a group of tech enthusiasts from Basel who are passionate about the latest developments in the field of Cloud Native and related technologies.

-Wir sind eine Gruppe von Tech-Enthusiasten aus Basel, die sich leidenschaftlich für die neuesten Entwicklungen im Bereich Cloud Native und verwandten Technologien interessieren.
+[DE] Wir sind eine Gruppe von Tech-Enthusiasten aus Basel, die sich leidenschaftlich für die neuesten Entwicklungen im Bereich Cloud Native und verwandten Technologien interessieren.

 ## Our goal 🏁

-Our goal is to create a vibrant community that regularly interacts in person to exchange knowledge and experiences.
+[EN] Our goal is to create a vibrant community that regularly interacts in person to exchange knowledge and experiences.
 To achieve this, we organize live presentations on various tech topics related to Cloud Native, providing a great opportunity to learn from experts and discover new ideas.

-Unser Ziel ist es, eine lebendige Gemeinschaft zu schaffen, die regelmässg persönlich interagiert, um Wissen und Erfahrungen auszutauschen.
+[DE] Unser Ziel ist es, eine lebendige Gemeinschaft zu schaffen, die regelmässg persönlich interagiert, um Wissen und Erfahrungen auszutauschen.
 Dazu veranstalten wir Live-Vorträge zu verschiedenen Tech-Themen im Zusammenhang mit Cloud Native.
 Dies bietet eine grossartige Gelegenheit, von Experten zu lernen und neue Ideen zu entdecken.

 ## Cloud Native ecosystem 🌱